Balancing Act - Part 11

 And Mom—Peter—stood in the doorway, arms crossed, voice a shade too neutral as she said, "You gonna go out and actually swim, or just stand there flexing all day?"

+I shot her a look, then shrugged and tossed my hair back, which trailed a cool brush along my nape and somehow made the body stand even taller, "Maybe I just like the way it looks."
 I didn't even try to modulate the affect; it came out wry and womanly, the kind of line I'd heard Mom toss off a dozen times to Dad or her friends.
 Now it came from my lips.

 “Your father’s waiting outside.”